 Skip to main content

 The Islamic Republic of Mauritania faces significant challenges stemming from its sparsely populated, arid landscape, which exacerbates food insecurity and malnutrition.
-Recurrent droughts and floods, intensified by climate change, have left almost 365,000 people vulnerable – with more than 13 percent suffering from acute malnutrition during the lean season of 2024.
+Recurrent droughts and floods, intensified by climate change, leave more than 590,000 people vulnerable – representing 12 percent suffering from acute malnutrition during the 2025 lean season.

-Mauritania also faces challenges as a host country for over 122,000 Malian refugees in the Mbera camp, straining already limited resources.
+Mauritania also faces challenges as a host country for over 288,000 refugees and asylum seekers.
+Of these, 154,000 live in the Hodh Ech Chargui region and 118,000 in the Mbera camp, straining already limited resources.
 WFP's interventions provide a lifeline, offering support including food distributions and malnutrition services, with a focus on building self-reliance.

 WFP integrates gender-transformative approaches to empower women and promote equality in nutrition and community development initiatives.